-Select Computer × Select the computer you want this snap-in to manage. □ This snap-in will always manage: 4 Local computer: (the computer this console is running on) O Another computer: Browse Allow the selected computer to be changed when launching from the command line.
+Select Computer ×

+Select the computer you want this snap-in to manage.
+This snap-in will always manage:

+O Another computer: Browse

+Allow the selected computer to be changed when launching from the command line.
 This only applies if you save the console.

 < Back Finish Cancel